zackkatz/FreeHelp/README.md

 ## Changelog

+### 1.0.3 on August 4, 2023

+- Type Command + Return to submit a reply or note (or Control + Return in Windows)
+- Replace "Blacklist" with "Blocklist" and "Whitelist" with "Allowlist"

 ### 1.0.2 on August 4, 2023

 - Clean up the sidebar gear icon dropdown menu by removing icons, matching Help Scout